letsencrypt/acme-spec/draft-barnes-acme.md

 An ACME server MUST include an Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
-It MAY also provide one in an error response.
-Providing nonces in response to all requests enables a client to obtain a fresh nonce by sending a HEAD requests to any ACME resource.
+In particular, the ACME server MUST provide a Replay-Nonce header field in response to a HEAD request for any valid resource.
+(This allows clients to easily obtain a fresh nonce.)
+It MAY also provide nonces in error responses.

 Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" and "acmePath" header parameters, with contents